jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     AssertionError: "BOOM!" does not match ""

-* the Exception_ is right, the message is not.
+* the :py:exc:`Exception`is right, the message is not.
 I add it

   .. code-block:: python